justatmeasthis/FORGE/README.md

 3. Secondary laptop with Linux & NeoProgrammer installed.
 4. Screwdriver.
 5. Knowledge on how to open up your chromebook and where the flash chip is.
+6. 45+ Watt charger
-6. If your GSC is Ti50, please wait for me to upload a tutorial.
+7. If your GSC is Ti50, please wait for me to upload a tutorial.

 ## TUTORIAL
  Press ESC+⟳+⏻.